hijackedmc/polylingual-lda-cython-master/README.md

 ### python setup.py install

 ## Description
 ### A cython implementation of poly-lingual lda.
-Here, we refer to .[lda project].(https://github.com/lda-project/lda/blob/develop/README.rst).
+Here, we refer to [lda project](https://github.com/lda-project/lda/blob/develop/README.rst).
 ### Fit, transform, fit_transform functions are implemented followed sklearn code style.
 ### We support standard lda when only one kind corpus is input.
 ### Input data should be a BOW matrix.